nithishtulalu/CodeBase/README.md

-Swapping two numbers in two ways
+Swapping two numbers in two ways <br>
 Largest among three numbers
 Fibonacci series
 Check if given number is prime or not